 Many colleges and universities cut funding for vocational training.
 With fewer vocational classes offered, students choose to earn Bachelor’s degrees that may not translate to specific skilled work.
 High schools also push students to attend universities rather than community or vocational colleges.
 Even if you want to apply for a skilled trade job, many employers refuse to hire someone without having prior training or experience in the field.

 The best way to fill the gap for skilled trades would be to increase the number of women working in the field.
-Despite skilled trades being touted as a male-dominated field, a 2016 study found that companies who employed more women outperformed companies who didn’t.
+Despite skilled trades being touted as a male-dominated field, a 2016 study found that companies that employed more women outperformed companies that didn’t.
 Having more women in the workforce will help fill the shortage left behind by retiring workers.
 It worked when men fought in World War II, so it should work today too.

 Statistics of Women in Skilled Trade Jobs

 Women make up a ridiculously small amount of the skilled trade job market.
 Only 8.9% of skilled trade workers are women.
 If the skilled trade job market brought more women into the mix, that percentage should increase to almost 50%.
-Broken down further, women make up only 1.2% of construction workers, 4.8% of welders, 2.4% of electricians, 1.7% of carpenters, 1.6% of plumbers and 1.2% of HVAC technicians.
+Broken down further, women make up only 1.2% of construction workers, 4.8% of welders, 2.4% of electricians, 1.7% of carpenters, 1.6% of plumbers, and 1.2% of HVAC technicians.
 These jobs can become some of the best trades for women because there is less competition.

 The world needs more women to fill the void left by retiring skilled trade workers.
 By taking up a skilled trade position in construction or plumbing, women make more money than in their administrative, clerical, or childcare jobs.
 With a Bachelor’s degree, women make about $40,000 a year.
 With a skilled trade, women can make up to six figures by running a business advertising their skills.